Dossier Soy

 Growth of a soy plant

-Is imported soy still a responsible choice?
+Is soy import still responsible?

-The high demand for protein-rich crops is causing substantial price increases and market speculation.
-The price of soy has been rising for years and already peaked at over 500 euros per ton at the end of 2012.
-Moreover, the import of soy raises social and ecological questions.
-Large-scale deforestation is being carried out to meet the increasing demand for soy.
-Deforestation causes a loss of biodiversity, erosion problems, climate change, and also social problems for the population, leading to increasing resistance to these practices.
-Consumers are also attaching more and more importance to closing the cycles, and are increasingly demanding GMO-free soy, especially in Europe, which is barely cultivated in soy-exporting countries.
+A high demand for protein-rich crops has been causing sharp price increases and market speculation for years.
+In addition, soy imports raise social and ecological questions.
+Large-scale deforestation is taking place to meet the growing demand for soy.
+Deforestation causes a loss of biodiversity, erosion problems, climate change, and social problems for the population, leading to increasing resistance to these practices.

 Because of the dependence on imported protein-rich fodder, various initiatives have already been launched.
 Research has shown that local fodder crops cannot match the nutritional value of soy.
 That is why trials have been set up in several Western European countries to grow soy in our temperate regions.
 The first results are already promising and inviting: no disease pressure, proper protein and fat production, and acceptable maturation.
 Provided that there is sufficient breeding power, with a specific selection for northwest Europe, there is a real chance that it may be possible to grow your own soy with financially worthwhile yields within a few years.